Zoo Tycoon (2001 video game): Expansion packs

-Zoo Tycoon was created in the wake of the success of the 1999 Hasbro Interactive game RollerCoaster Tycoon, which sold well for many years.
-Zoo Tycoon did well enough for Microsoft and Blue Fang Games to release two expansion packs: Dinosaur Digs, which added prehistoric-themed items and animals including mythical creatures, and Marine Mania, which added aquatic-themed items and animals.
+Zoo Tycoon received two expansion packs: Dinosaur Digs, which added prehistoric-themed items and animals including mythical creatures, and Marine Mania, which added aquatic-themed items and animals.

-Eventually, Microsoft bundled the expansion packs with Zoo Tycoon to create Zoo Tycoon Complete Collection as Hasbro had done for RollerCoaster Tycoon.
-This had the functionality of both expansion packs and bonus content.

 Dinosaur Digs

 Released on May 19, 2002, Dinosaur Digs includes 20 new prehistoric animals to choose from including mammoths, saber-toothed cats, and varied dinosaurs as well as prehistoric-themed items and buildings.
 In addition, new types of electrical fences to accommodate the animals and prehistoric foliage have been introduced.
 As in the previous game, more extinct animals, foliage and better care for dinosaurs can be researched.
 Each dinosaur is adopted as an egg.
 The game introduces a new staff member, the scientist, to care for the egg and, once it hatches, the dinosaur itself.

-Despite the fact that the player can purchase electrified fences to keep dinosaurs contained in exhibits, it is still possible for them to escape.
-If one does escape, the player will have to hire a dinosaur recovery team to find and tranquilize it so that it can be returned to its exhibit.

 Marine Mania

-The second expansion pack to the game wherein players can create and manage underwater exhibits or merge aquatic tanks with traditional land habitats was released on October 17, 2002.
+The second expansion pack, Marine Mania, was released on October 17, 2002.
+The expansion allows players to create and manage underwater exhibits or merge aquatic tanks with traditional land habitats.
 Interactive tutorials and virtual marine specialists are available to help players maintain animal happiness.
-In addition, 10 new scenarios were added.
-The expansion pack provides the ability to create aquatic shows.
+In addition, there are also indoor aquarium buildings and 10 new scenarios were added.
+The expansion pack also provides the ability to create aquatic shows.

+Complete Collection

+Microsoft bundled the expansion packs with Zoo Tycoon to create Zoo Tycoon Complete Collection, having the functionality of both expansion packs and bonus content.
+The Complete Collection also included a new Endangered Species theme pack.

 Reception

-Eric Bratcher reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "A pleasant diversion, but it's about as deep as a puddle, and frustratingly finicky."

 Zoo Tycoon was received with mixed to positive reviews, gaining an average 68 out of 100 at Metacritic.
 GameZone gave the game a score of 8 out of 10.
+Eric Bratcher reviewed the PC version of the game for Next Generation, rating it three stars out of five, and stated that "A pleasant diversion, but it's about as deep as a puddle, and frustratingly finicky."
 Zoo Tycoon and its compiled Complete Collection garnered several awards and accolades, gaining the Bologna New Media Prize in 2002.
-Zoo Tycoon: Complete Collection received the Parents' Choice Foundation Gold Award - 2003, the AIAS Computer Family Title of the Year Interactive Achievement Award - 2004, the Scholastic Parent & Child Teacher's Pick – 2004, and the Children's Software Revue All Star Award – 2004.
+Zoo Tycoon: Complete Collection received the Parents' Choice Foundation Gold Award - 2003, the AIAS Computer Family Game of the Year Interactive Achievement Award - 2004, the Scholastic Parent & Child Teacher's Pick – 2004, and the Children's Software Revue All Star Award – 2004.